 The "gekkering" noise made by two adult foxes during a fox trot dispute.
 The individuals rise on their hind legs, each with its paws on the other's shoulders, mouths agape, as they push each other back and forth. - Credit: Paul Cecil

-The winter contact bark of a Red fox. - Credit: Adele Brand
+The winter contact bark of a Red fox.
+While made almost exclusively during winter, my experience has been that this is made during cold weather much more frequently than mild. - Credit: Adele Brand

 A vixen will issue a sharp 'cough' at the earth that will send the cubs scurrying for cover and will summon the cubs, often to feed, with what is often referred to as a low 'growl' (variously described as a “mew”, “churr” or “purr”) that often involves a vibration of the stomach.
 Interestingly, there appears to be much subtle information contained within this call and Mike Towler has described to me how he frequently saw one of his vixens utter a “soft mew” to which only a single cub would respond, the other five ignoring her.
 Mike told me:

 “To me it always sounded the same, but as only one specific cub would respond she clearly called by name and my hearing failed to register the difference.”